Editorial note

 Input uncertainty

-We and/or Lafiya are currently uncertain about a number of inputs in the model, and we selected several of these for inclusion in our uncertainty analysis based on the extent of our uncertainty as well as information provided by LN.
-Based upon literature review and discussions with the Lafiya team, and with an eye to keeping the values within relatively conservative ranges, we suggested some upper and lower bounds on these uncertain parameters along with a shape of the distribution of their most likely values.
+We and/or LN are currently uncertain about a number of inputs in the model, and we selected several of these for inclusion in our uncertainty analysis based on the extent of our uncertainty as well as information provided by LN.
+Based upon literature review and discussions with the LN team, and with an eye to keeping the values within relatively conservative ranges, we suggested some upper and lower bounds on these uncertain parameters along with a shape of the distribution of their most likely values.
 We then used these intuitive suggestions to select corresponding distributions of values (primarily using truncated normal, PERT, and uniform distributions).
 Below we describe these distributions as well as the considerations that led us to select them.

 - Rate of injectable discontinuation while in need of protection